D1. Data Literacy

 • What do you think the results of these same athletes would be in the 200 metres?
 Why?

-Ask each student to estimate the number of seconds he or she thinks he or she will take to complete the 100-metre race, and then have them conduct an experiment to see how accurate they were.
+Ask each student to estimate the number of seconds they think they will take to complete the 100-metre race, and then have them conduct an experiment to see how accurate they were.

 Present the Task